itsmehacker/AllPhish/README.md

 [27] VK             | [28] Yandex
 [29] devianART      | [30] Snapchat

-* More Pages Upcomming Stay Tunned
+* More Pages are comming in next Version Stay Tunned...

 ## Tested On :